jiangyolanda/jiangyolanda/README.md

-- 👋 Hi, I’m Yolanda
+- 👋 Hi, I’m Rukawa
 - 👀 I’m interested in digital marketing
 - 🌱 I’m currently learning social media analytics thru R/Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate in this area
-- ⚡ Fun fact: living in Netherlands
+- ⚡ Fun fact: living in the Netherlands